JustASimpleCoder/paxi_bot/README.md

 source install/setup.bash
 ros2 launch paxi_bringup main_bringup.py
 ```

-Note: Rosdep should pull all dependencies, but in case it fails to grab stuff from a submodule, there is a script to install ros depencdies located in paxi_bot/scripts, which you can run as (be sure to check what in it before running!):
+Note: Rosdep should pull all dependencies, but in case it fails to grab stuff from a submodule, there is a script to install ros depencdies located in paxi_bot/scripts, which you can run as (be sure to check what is in it before running!):
 ```bash
 cd ~/paxi_bot/scripts
 sudo ./paxi_dependendencies.bash